 Renee Pacini is the Director of Product Marketing at Campus Management.
 Renee has served global higher education for over 30 years, including working with SCT/SunGard Higher Education/Ellucian and TargetX where she held leadership roles in product management, product strategy, client services, and marketing.

 She earned a B.S. in Special Education, MSA in Training & Development from West Chester University, and an Executive MBA from the Fox School of Business at Temple University.
-She serves as the Vice President on the Fox School of Business Alumni Advisory Board.
+Prior to serving as President of the FSBAA, she also served as Vice President.
 She resides in suburban Philadelphia with her husband and college-age sons, with whom she enjoys training in the martial arts and participating in community service work.

 James Sanders is an experienced executive with expertise in the areas of banking & finance, wealth management, and consulting management.
 In addition to his professional success, James has used his skills to give back to Fox School of Business through the EMBA Alumni group, Fox Management Consulting and now Fox School of Business Alumni Association.